box/developer.box.com/guides/events/shield-alert-events.md

 Information about the specific type of shield alert that triggered the event will be supplied within the `additional_details` object.

-## Suspicious locations alert
+### Suspicious locations alert

-A suspicious locations alert will be produced when an account within the enterprise has been accessed from a suspicious location.
+A suspicious locations alert is produced when an account within the enterprise is been accessed from a suspicious location.
 It can be identified by the `Suspicious Locations` value within `additional_details.shield_alert.rule_category`.